chimera-linux/cports/Packaging.md

 Whether using `sccache` is enabled by `cbuild`.

-##### self.wrksrc

-A string representing the name of the directory inside `builddir` that is used as the default working source.
-It is usually the basis for `self.cwd`, along with the potential user-set `build_wrksrc` meta variable.

 ##### self.cwd

 The current working directory of the template.
 This does not mirror the